You need veggies to be healthy, but does your dog need them?

 Should I Add Veggies to My Dog’s Food?

-In most cases, you don’t need to add them to his kibble bowl, says veterinarian Evy Alloway, who practices at Killingworth Animal Hospital in Connecticut.
+In most cases, you don’t need to add them to their kibble bowl, says veterinarian Evy Alloway, who practices at Killingworth Animal Hospital in Connecticut.

 If the dog food you buy has a stamp of approval from the Association of American Feed Control Officials (or AAFCO) it means it offers a balanced diet.
-Everything she needs is already in her food.
+Everything they need is already in their food.
 You don’t have to worry about giving vegetables -- or grains, for that matter -- to your dog to make sure they get a balanced meal.

 Veggies as Treats